sandeshghimire/EmbeddedCInteresting/README.md

-# EmbeddedCInteresting
+### Embedded C Examples

-interesting embedded c examples
+This project includes some of the most intresting embedded c projects